salesforce/lwc/docs/htmlelement-components.md

 ## Public Methods

-By default, if the class definition is going to be process by the Raptor Compiler, it can infer that all public properties decorated with `@method` are going to be used as the public methods of the component.
+By default, if the class definition is going to be process by the Raptor Compiler, it can infer that all public properties decorated with `@api` are going to be used as the public methods of the component.
 If the compiler is not available, a static member can be used to manually specify the public methods.
 Similarely, if you are extending another Component Definition, you can take care of the aggregation of public methods.

 ### Specifying Public Methods manually